Meadowsys/wiwi/src/serialiser/spec.md

 These are non-goals (but still nice-to-haves):

 - Compressible by major compression algorithms, especially web ones (gzip, brotli)
-- Compat with other languages (serialisers may be written for them.
-The majority of types that people would actually use will be available in other languages, but they might not be able to process the whole range of types available (looking at you, 128-bit integers))
+- Compat with other languages (serialisers can be written for them.
+The majority of types that people would actually use will be available in most other languages, but they might not be able to process the whole range of types available (looking at you, 128-bit integers))

-## Implementation Status

-- [x] None
-- [x] Integers
-- [x] Floats
-- [x] Booleans
-- [x] Heterogenous arrays
-- [ ] Homogenous arrays
-- [ ] Boolean arrays
-- [x] Strings
-- [ ] Objects (key type known)
-- [ ] Objects (value type known)
-- [ ] Objects (key/value type known)
-- [ ] Object array (struct known)
-- [ ] Object array (val type grouped)
-- [ ] Object array (key type consistent)
-- [ ] Object array (k consistent v grouped)
-- [ ] Object array (k/v consistent)

 ## General spec info

 ### General structure

 The general structure of an item serialised is a marker byte that is unique to that type, followed by the data in a specific format following it.
-The length of the data can always be determined, either by a property of the type (for example, a i32 will always take 4 bytes of space), or specified somewhere towards the beginning where it can be deterministically found before the variable length section (for example, storing the length before an array).
+The length of the data can always be determined, either by a property of the type (for example, a i32 will always take 4 additional bytes of space), or specified somewhere where it can always be found (for example, storing the length before an array).

 - Marker byte (one byte, until we get "close to" overflow, then 2 bytes for new ones)
 - Metadata (if applicable for the type)